-Home / Nation / UGC allows Indian universities to offer admissions twice a year, like foreign universities
+Home / National / UGC allows Indian universities to offer admissions twice a year, like foreign universities

 UGC allows Indian universities to offer admissions twice a year, like foreign universities